Ceramic Coating Services

 Once the ceramic paint coating is applied, everything underneath it is sealed in and cannot be removed except through an abrasive paint correction and sanding process, making it important the car or truck’s surface be prepared properly, and all paint flaws and scratches removed before application.

 Auto Detailing HQ carries several nano ceramic coatings products including Renny Doyle’s Double Black Inspiration.
-For more information about our ceramic coating lines and for ceramic coating costs, contact us today!
+For more information about protecting your cars paint or for ceramic coating costs, contact us today!

 Most frequent questions and answers